-While packing for a recent trip to San Francisco, I encountered a dilemma.
-It was a four day trip.
+While packing for 4 days in San Francisco, I encountered a dilemma.
 I needed to be able to pack very lightly in order for me to be able to do everything I wanted to do.
 I was staying with a friend in Mountainview (about an hour from the city), but we were going to the Giants game my first night in town.

 Note: This post contains affiliate links.
 See disclosure for more information.